 Texas Senate Bill 1321 (1993) allows students who were enrolled in a postsecondary institution 10 or more years ago to seek admission to Clarendon College without consideration of that work.
 Should the student seek admission under this option, then no college courses or credits ten (10) years or older will be evaluated.
-(A student's TASP exemption based on work completed prior to the Fall of 1989 is retained regardless of any election of Academic Fresh Start.)
 This option does not relieve students from notifying the college of attendance at previous institutions, nor of the need to submit transcripts indicating all previous course work attempted.
 For additional information on Academic Fresh Start, contact the Office of Admissions.